semperos/webdriver-logic/README.md

 ;;    #<Tag: <div>, Text: Signup and Pricing  Explore GitHub  Features  Blog  Sign in, Id: header, Class: true clearfix, Object: [[ChromeDriver: chrome on MAC (1fc632cc0ded7fc2c7fa1db418329876)] -> xpath: //*]>}])
 ```

-And if we limit the search domain to a sub-set of elements on the page:
+And if we limit the search domain to a sub-set of elements on the page (in this case, only `div` elements):

 ```clj
 (binding [*search-domain* {:xpath "//div"}]